Dolores loves Christmas and has purchased and decorated holiday trees for private clients.

 4. Loop green wire, floral tape, or twist ties around the branch and secure it to the wire form.

 5. Lay another clipping down, overlapping the cut bottom of the first branch.
 Anchor it down with wire.

 Note: If you don't have floral wire, you can shove the evergreen pieces into the form and anchor them that way.
 Then, you can add more branches by 'weaving' them in the previous ones.

 6. Continue overlapping the pieces as shown in the photo, and check to ensure they're all going in the same direction.
 Follow the wreath form, attaching and wiring each branch.

-- Turn the form over occasionally while wiring to make sure nothing is loosening.
+Note: Turn the form over occasionally while wiring to make sure nothing is loose.

 7. When the wreath form is covered, gather and secure the loose or protruding pieces with wire.

 8. After the wreath is covered with your base evergreen, add the other evergreens.